Updated on October 12, 2025

 Torquay

-Visit Torquay if you have time, though on a day trip it is likely time will have run out by the time you get to this end of the Ocean Road.
+Visit Torquay if you have time, though on a day trip, it is likely time will have run out by the time you get to the end of the Ocean Road.

 A pretty little town and home to more great accommodation, good beaches as well as surf shop outlets and the National Surfing Museum.